travetto/travetto/module/app/README.md

     at Function.enforceParamType (./src/util.ts:19:13)
     at ./src/registry.ts:45:79
     at $ApplicationRegistry.resolveParameters (./src/registry.ts:45:24)
-    at Function.run (./bin/lib/run.ts:40:31)
+    at Function.run (./bin/lib/run.ts:36:31)
-    at AppRunPlugin.action (./bin/cli-run.ts:56:11)
+    at AppRunPlugin.action (./bin/cli-run.ts:63:11)
+    at AppRunPlugin.runAction (/home/tim/Code/travetto/module/cli/src/plugin-base.ts:72:12)
 ```

-The types are inferred from the `.run()` method parameters, but can be overridden in the [@Application](https://github.com/travetto/travetto/tree/master/module/app/src/decorator.ts#L24)
+The types are inferred from the `.run()` method parameters, but can be overridden in the [@Application](https://github.com/travetto/travetto/tree/master/module/app/src/decorator.ts#L25)
 annotation to support customization.
 Only primitive types are supported: